 After nearly 20 years of being in the private email business and answering 28,000 customer support requests last year, here at Hushmail we found that there are a few questions that keep popping up over and over again.
 So, we decided to compile the top 5 most-asked customer support questions about using our secure email solution (and the answers to them).

-1) Can't sign in to my Hushmail account
+1) Why can't I sign in to my Hushmail account?

 There are 2 reasons why you typically can't sign in to your Hushmail account:

 If you see any of the following errors:

 This means you are typing an incorrect email address.
 Double-check that you are entering your full email address when you attempt to sign in.
 Remember, Hushmail email addresses can end in @hushmail.com, @hush.com, @mac.hush.com, @hushmail.me or @hush.ai.